cuboulder-MSD/digColl_westernAmericana/README.md

 ### Format
 PDF and Text
 ### Identifier
 Identifier given to the item.
-An example is:narv_western_matthewDale18590427
+An example is: narv_western_matthewDale18590427
 ### Source
 Matthew H. Dale Collection
 ### Language